mcaliman/mcaliman.github.io/_posts/en/linux/2013-01-01-howto-ant-linux.md

 share: true
 ---

+> “Software is like sex: it’s better when it’s free.”
+>
+> – Linus Torvalds

 Let's see how to install ant, which is a requirement for installing GlassFish on Linux.
 Download the tar.gz file from the website and transfer it to `/usr/local`